CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 ---

 ### Unfavorite: `unfavorite`
-You can’t work with too many saved presets cluttering up the sidebar.
+You can’t work with too many saved presets cluttering up the presets panel.
 Use this command to remove your saved presets.<br>
 Format: `unfavorite INDEX`

 **Options**